Remembering James Chaney

-The roles that the three civil rights workers were playing in the freedom struggle are generally not heavily emphasized today, but it seems usual for recollections to include that Andrew Goodman was arriving in Mississippi as a Freedom Summer volunteer and that Michael and Rita Schwerner were running a CORE community center in Meridian, Miss.
-But when is the civil rights work of James Chaney ever recalled?
+The roles that the three civil rights workers were playing in the freedom struggle are generally not heavily emphasized today, but recollections tend to include that Andrew Goodman was arriving in Mississippi as a Freedom Summer volunteer and that Michael and Rita Schwerner were running a CORE community center in Meridian, Miss.
+But what about the civil rights work of James Chaney?

-As a small corrective to this myopia, here are some passages from white southern journalist James Bradford Huie’s Three Lives for Mississippi, originally published in 1965 and still essential reading on Neshoba murders.
+As a small corrective to this myopia, here are some passages from white southern journalist William Bradford Huie’s Three Lives for Mississippi, originally published in 1965 and still essential reading on Neshoba murders.

 CORE workers Michael Schwerner, Rita Schwerner and Lenora Thurmond, wrote to the national office of CORE on April 23, 1964 to request that James Chaney be hired as staff at the Meridian community center where they all worked.

 We’re writing to ask a favor.
 We know that CORE is short of funds, and therefore we debated a long time before bringing up this subject … but we feel that it is important.
 We would like to implore the National Office to place a young man on field staff.